michaelEmeka/alx-low_level_programming/README.md

-This repository is created for the inro to C tasks
+This repository is created for the intro to C tasks